-1 The Unix file system
+1 The Unix filesystem

-Can you do the following tasks without looking in a manual?
+Can you perform the following tasks using the Unix command line, without looking in a manual?

-- Open a terminal window.

-- Go to your home directory.

-- Print the full path name of your home directory.

-- Find how many files are in the current directory.

-- Get help for a command by reading its manual.
-For example, can you find out what the -t option does for the 1s command?

-- Go to the parent directory.
-What files are there and which access rights do they have?

-- Go to the /bin directory.
-Do you recognize any of the files there?

-- Go to your home directory.

-- Create a new directory my-dir.

-- Create a new file my-file (you can use the touch command to create new empty files).

-- Copy my-file to my-dir.

-- Rename my-file to my-file.txt.

-- Delete my-file.txt.

-- Create a new directory my-dir-2.

-- Copy my-dir to my-dir-2.

-- Imagine you would like to move my-dir instead of copying it.
-Delete the copy my-dir-2/my-dir and move my-dir to my-dir-2.
-Use 1s if you get confused what is where.

-- Delete everything you created in the above tasks (should be just the directory my-dir and its contents).
+- 1. Open a terminal window and go to your home directory. - 2.
+Print the full path name of your home directory. - 3.
+Find out what files there are in the current directory. - 4.
+Get help for a command by reading its manual.
+For example, can you find out what the -t option does for the ls command? - 5.
+Go to the parent directory.
+What files are there and which access rights do they have? - 6.
+Go to the /bin directory.
+Do you recognize any of the files there? - 7.
+Go back to your home directory and create two new subdirectories adir and bdir. - 8.
+Create a new file afile in the adir directory.
+(You can use the touch command to create new empty files.) - 9.
+Copy the file afile from adir to bdir. - 10.
+Copy the directory adir, including its contents, to a new directory cdir. - 11.
+Rename the file afile in bdir to bfile. - 12.
+Rename the directory cdir to ddir. - 13.
+Move the file bfile in bdir to ddir. - 14.
+Move the directories adir and bdir into the directory ddir. - 15.
+Remove the directory ddir including all its contents. - 16.
+If you did everything right, all the files and directories you created in this exercise should now be gone again.